wp-plugins/comprehensive-google-map-plugin/readme.txt

 11. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 6.0.4 =
+* Enhancement: Not using document.ready to wrap the Google map JS code anymore.
+* Enhancement: Trying to apply workaround against Better WP Security (Reverted)
+* Enhancement: Documentation refinement
+* Enhancement: Stripping HTML tags from KML and Panoramio user ID fields
+* Reverted loading plugins crypts on demand.
+It broke short codes in text widgets.

 = 6.0.3 =
 * Bug: Broken JSON